ledestin/blog/_posts/2022-02-16-an-unsatistying-escape.markdown

 architecture.

 Notice what happened?
 I didn't have to **punch myself in the gut** in order to start working!
-I started working out of interest, I actually **did what I wanted**! 😭
+I worked out of interest, I actually **did what I wanted**!

 Instead of working for someone else's benefit (not motivating), I was working for **my own benefit** by improving my skills (very motivating).

+### Is it a happy end then?

+Yes, it's an imperfect happy end.

 Do I still escape into YouTube?
 Yes.<br>
 Do I do **only** what I want?
 Not yet.<br>
-Do I do more things that I like?
+Do I do heaps more of things that I like?
 Hell, yes!<br>

-It's not perfect, but at this point I can say:
+It's imperfect, but at this point I can finally say:

 *And they lived happily ever after* 🌹🦄🏰🌙